elcooo/Annotator/README.md

 #login m@mm.com 123456
+2:11:README.md
 # Listening Lab - Annotator

+> **Note:** This repository republishes the Listening Lab Annotator project maintained by the University of Canterbury’s Listening Lab Bioacoustics Research group.
+The upstream source of truth lives at https://github.com/listening-lab/Annotator.
+Full credit for the original implementation goes to the Listening Lab team; this fork only republishes their work and documents any local adjustments below.

 The listening lab is an open-source platform for audio annotation of less vocal and typically more challenging species.

 This tool allows you to: